Archway tube station: Services

-Northern line trains generally operate between Morden or Kennington to Edgware, High Barnet or Mill Hill East via the Charing Cross or the Bank branch.
+Archway station is on the High Barnet branch of the Northern line between Highgate to the north and Tufnell Park to the south.
+Trains generally operate between Morden or Battersea Power Station to High Barnet or Mill Hill East via the Charing Cross or the Bank branch.
 Occasionally and during disruptions or engineering works, trains can terminate at Archway.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 05:58 and 00:19 in both directions.